angelopoerio/misc/README.md

 # connect_ld
 Block connections using the LD_PRELOAD trick

+# mini_ptrace
+Trace syscalls of a process (try to emulate the strace command)

 # procs_swapping
 Get the swap space used by processes running on the system